pnp/graph-connectors-samples/samples/powershell-json-ignite/README.md

 ## Summary

 This samples contains a Microsoft Graph connector built in PowerShell that shows how to ingest local json content.
-Each session is a row of data, mapped to external connection's schema and using the metadata from the JSON file.
+Each session is a row of data, mapped to external connection's schema based on the metadata from the JSON file.
 The ingested content is set to be visible to everyone in the organization.

 ![Local markdown files displayed in Microsoft Search search results](assets/screenshot.png)